MEET OUR STAFF

 Bertha has lived in the Austin area over 20 years.
 She has a degree in Nursing and certifications in Case Management and Trauma Training.
 Bertha joined the Institute for Nonviolence as a victim advocate after her son, Maurice, was shot and killed in Austin on June 24, 2017.
 Bertha served as Chairman of the Gun Violence Task Force and worked on the Funeral Home Task Force under Commissioner Richard Boykin.
 Bertha serves as an ambassador of the Neighborhood Policing Initiative program of the 25th district.
 Bertha continues to work on violence prevention through community- based and law enforcement efforts as well.

 Latasha lived in the Austin community for over 25 years and is passionate about the safety and well-being of its community members.
 She has been involved in the Parent Leaders Action Network (PLAN) with New Mount Pilgrim Baptist Church as well as organizing the Unity Peace Ride in the Austin Community.
 Latasha has also volunteered with several other organizations on Chicago’s West Side.
-She has a B.S. in Business Management and will complete her MBA in January 2020.
+Latasha has a B.S. and M.B.A. in Business Management.
 Because of her passion and desire to make a difference in the community where she grew up, Latasha decided to change careers so she could contribute her talents to the field of Nonviolence.